Our Beginning: National Council on Alcoholism

 - Approach addiction as a medical issue.

-Today: Center for Open Recovery
+Today: Open Recovery

 Marty Mann lit the spark that would become Open Recovery.
 Today, we continue in the spirit of her vision: “to help individuals, families and entire communities discover a path of recovery.”

 That path is Open Recovery and it is open and inclusive of all.
 Open Recovery is an opportunity for those in recovery to claim our shared belonging and be part of a powerful social justice movement.

 Open Recovery is a personal identity, a community value, a call to action and a treatment goal.
 It is not influenced by any particular path or modality of care.
 Open Recovery is an empowering paradigm for people from all backgrounds, lifestyles, modalities, abilities, and pathways in recovery.

 As of July 2017, Open Recovery’s operating model shifted to focus on eliminating stigma and championing long-term recovery through advocacy, education, and empowering experiences.

 Rather than continuing to offer direct services from a brick-and-mortar location, working in a virtual model Open Recovery is able to reach far more people strengthening the recovery movement.

 Open Recovery’s trailblazing work is funded 100% by the generosity of donors and philanthropic partners, who understand the dire need to disrupt stigma, which is a barrier to addressing the addiction crisis in our country.

 Offering Pop-up events, lectures and bold social media campaigns – we deliver an empowering message and introduce the paradigm of Open Recovery.